latj/hub-spoke-microhack/README.md

 Connections are now being routed to Azure Firewall, which is running with the default "deny all" policy.

 :question: Verify if you have connectivity to *vm-web-server0* from the *vm-mgmt-server*.

-- Now check the routing for *vm-mgmt-server* by specifiying the nic *nic-mgmt-server* to se what have change after applying the route table.
+Now check the routing for *vm-mgmt-server* by specifiying the nic *nic-mgmt-server* to se what have change after applying the route table.

 ````Bash
     az network nic show-effective-route-table -g "hub-spoke-microhack" -n "nic-mgmt-server" --output table
 ````

-## Task 3: Implement policy with Azure Firewall rules to connect to on-premixes
+## Task 4: Implement policy with Azure Firewall rules to connect to Internet

 Configure Azure Firewall to implement the same access as before :